-Solgaard et al., 2018 show that changes in the mass budget regime of outlet glaciers can be assessed based on changes to the velocity regime.
-They hypothesis that the change in surge type behaviour at Hagen Bræ in north east Greenland (see Figure 13 below) is in reponse to an increase in summer melt due to changes in basal hydrology.
+Similarly Solgaard et al. 2018 focused on on Hagen glacier. and show that changes in the mass budget regime of outlet glaciers can be assessed based on changes to the velocity regime.
+They hypothesise that the change in surge type behaviour at Hagen Bræ in north east Greenland (see Figure 17 below) is in reponse to an increase in summer melt due to changes in basal hydrology.